Natalie Saleeba: Career

-Roles

-Saleeba played the regular role of Nurse Jessica Singelton on All Saints from 2004 to 2006 before moving on to Neighbours, playing Rosetta Cammeniti, the sister of Carmella.
+Saleeba played the regular role of nurse Jessica Singelton on All Saints from 2004 to 2006 before moving on to Neighbours, playing Rosetta Cammeniti, the sister of Carmella.
 She made her on-screen debut on 12 October 2006 and remained with the series for 18 months.

 From 2012 to 2017, Saleeba starred as Abi on the Logie winning comedy drama series, House Husbands.